udacity/ud120-projects/final_project/README.md

 gamma - how inferrence by a single point kernel - rbf/linear

+### Result

+I tried three classifier with several different parameters.
+The standard poi_id script tries all of them and picks the best (it is always Naive Bays).
+Here are the best f1 scores for each of them, I was able to achieve.

 | Classifier   |  Best F1 Score|
 | --------- | --------------------- |
 | Navie Bays |   0.5 |